-The Fourteenth Edition of Business Law is filled with many new features specifically designed to cover current legal topics of high interest.
-There are forty-one features in this edition, thirty-eight of which are new.
+The Fourteenth Edition of Business Law: The First Course is filled with many new features specifically designed to cover current legal topics of high interest.
 Each feature is related to a topic discussed in the text and ends with Critical Thinking or Business Questions.
 Suggested answers to all the Critical Thinking and Business Questions are included in the Solutions Manual for this text.

 - 1. Ethics Today These features focus on the ethical aspects of a topic discussed in the text to emphasize that ethics is an integral part of a business law course.
 Examples include: - Stare Decisis versus Spiderman (Chapter 1) - Forced Arbitration: Right or Wrong?
-(Chapter 15) - When Imported Beer Really Isn't Imported (Chapter 24) - Should There Be More Relief for Student Loan Defaults?
-(Chapter 31) - Is It Fair to Classify Uber and Lyft Drivers as Independent Contractors?
-(Chapter 32) - 2.
+(Chapter 15) - Is It Ethical (and Legal) to Brew "Imported" Beer Brands Domestically?
+(Chapter 24) - Is It Fair to Classify Uber and Lyft Drivers as Independent Contractors?
+(Chapter 25) - 2.
 Global Insight These features illustrate how other nations deal with specific legal concepts to give students a sense of the global legal environment.
-Subjects include: - Islamic Law and Respondent Superior (Chapter 33) - Does Cloud Computing Have a Nationality?
-(Chapter 39) - Anti-Bribery Charges Take Their Toll on U.S. and Foreign Corporations (Chapter 40) - 3.
+Subjects include: - Islamic Law and Respondeat Superior (Chapter 26) - Does Cloud Computing Have a Nationality?
+(Chapter 32) - 3.
 NEW Digital Update These features are designed to examine cutting-edge cyberlaw topics, such as the following: - Using Social Media for Service of Process (Chapter 3) - Should Employees Have a "Right of Disconnecting"?
 (Chapter 5) - Revenge Porn and Invasion of Privacy (Chapter 6) - Monitoring Employees' Social Media-Right or Wrong?
-(Chapter 9) - Hiring Discrimination Based on Social Media Posts (Chapter 35) - 4.
+(Chapter 9) - Hiring Discrimination Based on Social Media Posts (Chapter 28) - 4.
 Managerial Strategy These features emphasize the management aspects of business law and the legal environment.
 Topics include: - Should You Consent to Have Your Business Case Decided by a U.S. Magistrate Judge?
-(Chapter 2) - Marriage Equality and the Constitution (Chapter 4)

-- When Is a Warning Legally Bulletproof?
-(Chapter 7) - The Criminalization of American Business (Chapter 10) - Commercial Use of Drones (Chapter 21) - The SEC's New CEO Pay-Ratio Disclosure Rule (Chapter 42)
+(Chapter 2) - Marriage Equality and the Constitution (Chapter 4) - When Is a Warning Legally Bulletproof?
+(Chapter 7) - The Criminalization of American Business (Chapter 10) - Commercial Use of Drones (Chapter 21)